amfairley/memorycards/PATCHNOTES.md

 35. Ensure that the deployment guide covers providing guidance on how to access and use the deployed application.

 ### Gameplay Updates
+- Contact Me Form: **Assessor Feedback Addressed: 27**
+    * The contact me form is specifically described to gather feedback from users, fulfulling this criteria.
+The functionality, usage, and requirements are extensively covered in the README.md and TESTING.md files and user response has been that the contact me form works well with no issues and I can confirm that responses via the contact me form have been received via email.

 ### Display Updates